Wigibles/farmuttopia-wishchain-hardhat/README.md

 ## Note

 This contract requires USDT tokens to be approved before any transactions can be made.
 Make sure to approve the contract address with sufficient USDT allowance before playing.

+## Simple Web UI

+A simple web UI is available in the `frontend` folder.
+To run it:
+1. Navigate to the `frontend` directory: `cd frontend`
+2. Open `index.html` in your browser (no build step required).

+This UI is a static HTML/JS/CSS implementation for demo and testing purposes.